dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

     vehicle.mode = VehicleMode("GUIDED")
     vehicle.armed = True
-    vehicle.flush()  # Flush to ensure changes are sent to autopilot while not vehicle.mode.name=='GUIDED' and not vehicle.armed and not api.exit: print " Getting ready to take off ..." time.sleep(1)
+    while not vehicle.mode.name=='GUIDED' and not vehicle.armed and not api.exit:
+        print " Getting ready to take off ..." time.sleep(1)